University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part2.md

 This will hopefully show how read alignment rates are improved by aligning to a graph with some natural variation from the population built in.
 This improvement is due to the way that different paths through the graph represent different possible genomic sequences and so a graph is more likely to contain a genomic sequence that is more similar to the newly sequenced sample than a linear reference genome.⋅

-Note: The :muscle: emoji indicates that there's a task that is essential for the practical that I have not provided the code for.
-You will need to use the help pages and the first practical to work out these snippets but it shouldn't be too difficult.
-We will also work through these questions together in the practical session.

 ### Getting (re)started